Squib

 /skwɪb/

-A small firework that burns with a hissing sound before exploding.
+A small firework or pyrotechnic device that emits a hissing sound before bursting.

 The children watched in awe as the squib fizzled and popped in the night sky.